sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-cleaning.rst

 Convert Strings to Integer Indexes
 ------------

-``StringIndexer`` encodes a string type columns to a column of label indices
+``StringIndexer`` encodes a string type column to a column of label indices

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^